PtJung/Breach/breach-py3.7.0/README.txt

                     units for each time the player enters the map's "edge area". *

-		[4] Bots will move in a rough-follow manner when approaching the player from the edge of the screen. *
+		[2] Bots will move in a rough-follow manner when approaching the player from the edge of the screen. *

+		[3] On some occassions, AI-3 bots will wander out of the map and refuse to return.
+Therefore, the game will never yield a victory even under the correct winning circumstances.
+Due to this, only bots of AI-1 and AI-2 are available. **

 GAME MECHANIC DETAILS